Historical Market Segmentation

 Updated (Current) Market Segmentation

-Today, the meeting room video conferencing solutions market includes five distinct product categories as shown in the chart below.
+Today, the meeting room video conferencing solutions / devices market includes five distinct product categories as shown in the chart below.

 Important Note – the solutions listed in each section of the chart are examples only.